 More staff have been added to the telephone services at health stations in order to respond to telephone calls quickly.
 There is also a doctor at the telephone service who can support the nurses in assessing the need for care if required.

 Symptoms of upper respiratory tract infections requiring urgent care include: cough, sore throat, fever, shortness of breath, aches and pains and headache.
-Patients with upper respiratory tract infections will not be treated at other Vaasa health stations from 18 March 2020.
+Patients with upper respiratory tract infections will not be treated at other Vaasa health stations.

 Other health station patients in need of urgent care

-Other urgent health station patients will be admitted to the Tammikaivo Health Station (Tammikaivontie 4) from Monday 23 March 2020.
+Other urgent health station patients will be admitted to the Tammikaivo Health Station (Tammikaivontie 4).
 You can make an appointment for both the nurse and the doctor through your local health station.

 The Tammikaivo Health Station reception is open Mon-Thu 8am – 4pm, Fridays 8am – 2pm.